RED FLAG # 19

 Risks to The Business

-- Undue price pressure on supply chains in certain geographies can lead to civil society exposés, resulting in damage and damage to reputation, brand and customer loyalty.
+• Undue price pressure on supply chains in certain geographies can lead to civil society campaigns, resulting in damage to reputation, brand and customer loyalty.
+For example:

 What the UN guiding principles say